Fact-checking

 Fact-checking is the process of verifying the factual accuracy of questioned reporting and statements.
-Fact-checking can be conducted before (ante hoc) or after (post hoc) the text or content is published or otherwise disseminated.
+Fact-checking can be conducted before or after the text or content is published or otherwise disseminated.
 Internal fact-checking is such checking done in-house by the publisher to prevent inaccurate content from being published; when the text is analyzed by a third party, the process is called external fact-checking.

 Research suggests that fact-checking can indeed correct perceptions among citizens, as well as discourage politicians from spreading false or misleading claims.
 However, corrections may decay over time or be overwhelmed by cues from elites who promote less accurate claims.
 Political fact-checking is sometimes criticized as being opinion journalism.
-A review of US politics fact-checkers shows a mixed result of whether fact-checking is an effective way to reduce misconceptions, and whether the method is reliable.

 History of fact-checking

 Sensationalist newspapers in the 1850s and later led to a gradual need for a more factual media.
 Colin Dickey has described the subsequent evolution of fact-checking.
 Key elements were the establishment of Associated Press in the 1850s (short factual material needed), Ralph Pulitzer of the New York World (his Bureau of Accuracy and Fair Play, 1912), Henry Luce and Time magazine (original working title: Facts), and the famous fact-checking department of The New Yorker.
 More recently, the mainstream media has come under severe economic threat from online startups.
-In addition the rapid spread of misinformation and conspiracy theories via social media is slowly creeping into mainstream media.
+In addition, the rapid spread of misinformation and conspiracy theories via social media is slowly creeping into mainstream media.
 One solution is for more media staff to be assigned a fact-checking role, as for example The Washington Post.
-Independent fact-checking organisations have also become prominent, such as Politifact.
+Independent fact-checking organisations have also become prominent, such as PolitiFact.

 Types of fact-checking

 Ante hoc fact-checking aims to identify errors so that the text can be corrected before dissemination, or perhaps rejected.
 Post hoc fact-checking is most often followed by a written report of inaccuracies, sometimes with a visual metric provided by the checking organization (e.g., Pinocchios from The Washington Post Fact Checker, or TRUTH-O-METER ratings from PolitiFact).
-Several organizations are devoted to post hoc fact-checking: examples include FactCheck.org and PolitiFact in the US, and Full Fact in the UK.
+Several organizations are devoted to post hoc fact-checking: examples include FactCheck.org and PolitiFact in the US, Full Fact in the UK, and Africa Check in several nations within the African continent.

 External post hoc fact-checking organizations first arose in the US in the early 2000s, and the concept grew in relevance and spread to various other countries during the 2010s.